belinore/42-libft/README.md

 # 42-libft

 ## 📌 Overview
-**Libft** is a foundational C library developed as part of the **42 curriculum**.
-It reimplements essential functions from the C standard library (`stdlib.h`, `string.h`, `ctype.h`), as well as additional utilities for memory management, linked lists, and string manipulation.
+**Libft** is a custom C library developed as part of the **42 curriculum**.
+It reimplements essential functions from the C standard library (`stdlib.h`, `string.h`, `ctype.h`), as well as additional utilities for memory management, string manipulation and linked lists.

-This library forms the basis for many future 42 projects, serving as a reliable and reusable codebase.

 ## 🧠 Learning Outcomes

-- Deep understanding of C language fundamentals
+- Solid understanding of C language fundamentals
-- Manual memory allocation and deallocation and pointer management
+- Manual memory allocation/freeing and pointers
-- Implementation of string and memory handling functions
+- Reimplementation of standard string and memory functions
-- Linked list manipulation
+- Introduction to linked list operations
-- Code modularity and reusability
+- Writing clean, modular, and reusable code following strict standards
+- Building a custom C library with static linking for reuse in future 42 projects

 ## 🔧 Project Structure